-Construction and operation of the proposed projects do not conflict with an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.
+Construction and operation of the proposed projects do not conflict with an adopted habitat conservation plan, natural community conservation plan, or other approved local, regional, or state habitat conservation plan.

-The project sites are not located in a Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.
+The project sites are not located in an Habitat Conservation PlanHCP, natural community conservation planNCCP), or other approved local, regional, or state habitat conservation planHCP.
 Implementation of the proposed projects would not result in an impact associated with the potential to conflict with local conservation plans.